-For pupils in Year 3 - 6 who have a school lunch, parents are required to use the online payment system.
+For pupils in Year 3 - 6, dinner money must be sent to school on a Monday.
+Please send the money in either a photo tube or a brown envelope with your child's name on.
 Any adult wishing to join us for lunch is most welcome; please inform the office in advance.